James McDivitt and Ed White inside the Gemini spacecraft for a simulated launch at Cape Canaveral.

 The longest Gemini flight; it rivaled even the Space Shuttle in terms of length of stay in orbit for a single vehicle.
-Shortly after the capsule separated from the Titan II second stage, the crew moved to within about 18 meters of the spent booster and performed about 15 minutes of station-keeping.
+Shortly after the capsule separated from the Titan II second stage, the crew moved to within about 18 m of the spent booster and performed about 15 min of station-keeping.
 The crew then prepared to carry out 20 experiments and five OAMS tests, including an OAMS burn to place Gemini 7 on the right orbit to serve as a rendezvous target for Gemini 6A.
 Rendezvous between the two manned spacecraft – the first in spaceflight history – took place on the eleventh day of the mission.
-(Vostok 3 and 4 passed within 6km of each other in August 1962 but this was not considered a rendezvous because the capsules were not maneuverable.)
+(Vostok 3 and 4 passed within 6 km of each other in August 1962 but this was not considered a rendezvous because the capsules were not maneuverable.)

 Gemini 7 was also the first American spaceflight during which for much of the time the crew left off their pressurized suits.
 A new spacesuit was introduced for the mission which, although lighter, proved uncomfortable when worn for long periods.
 Both astronauts brought along books to read, heeding the advice given by Conrad after Gemini 5.
-Gemini 7 splashed down just 10 kilometers off target, barely beating the record set by Gemini 6A two days earlier.
+Gemini 7 splashed down just 10 km off target, barely beating the record set by Gemini 6A two days earlier.

 |Command pilot: Neil Armstrong

 The first successful dual launch and docking with a GATV and the world's first on-orbit docking of two spacecraft.
 Originally scheduled for three days, the mission was aborted after just one.